Art’s Presented Papers

 The room-acoustical task was obvious:

-• to separate the louder sound sources from non-belonging microphones
+• Separate the louder sound sources from non-belonging microphones

-• to apply as effective acoustic elements as possible
+• Apply as effective acoustic elements as possible

-• to prevent any damage of the hall’s fine interior
+• Prevent any damage of the hall’s fine interior

 The co-work with the sound-system team generated the use of very directive loudspeaker clusters, as well as the carefully chosen stage monitors.
 In such a manner the whole of room acoustics could be solved only by appropriate absorbing elements.
 These elements should be: